Why do we have Election Rules?

 • The Library

-• Outside the SU Advice and Support Centre
+• Outside the SU Advice and Peer Support Centre (level 3 of the Student Centre)

 • Campaigners can only put up banners on campus during SU Officer Elections.